(D I G I T A L E R) S T R E S S

 Eustress and distress

 Stress is not primarily negative and harmful to health.
 If there is a constant alternation of tension and relaxation, stress is also seen as positive and can have a performance-enhancing and motivating effect.
-This enables people to adapt well to the situation and react as quickly as possible.
+It enables people to adapt well to a situation and react as quickly as possible.
 Positive stress is also known as eustress.
-However, if the demands are too high and there is no longer an alternation between relaxation and tension, negative stress arises which is harmful to health.
-This type of stress is known as distress.
+However, if the demands are too high and too little relaxation follows the tension, negative and health-threatening stress arises.
+This type of stress is known as distress .

 The stress reaction